‘Floral Features and beyond’ with jacqui mair

 “Things take the time they take.
 Don’t worry” - MARY OLIVER

-Letting go of certainties is a starting point to compose our own set of still life objects imagined or otherwise and to consider what might also be seen beyond the window.
-We are residing in the warm and inviting Court House Farm which is steeped in history and set in a beautiful landscape The huge barn and courtyard, outbuildings, and stables all sit within a four-acre site with its decorative gardens which all will feed the creative juices.
+Floral Features and beyond – is a starting point to compose our own set of still life objects imagined or otherwise and to consider what might also be seen beyond the window.
+We are residing in the warm and inviting Court House Farm and gardens which is steeped in history and set in a beautiful landscape The huge barn and courtyard, outbuildings, and stables all sit within a four-acre site with its decorative gardens which all will feed the creative juices.
 Discover a new world of artistic possibility when you combine collage and paint with printing techniques.
-Our very own collage papers will become the starting point to produce either a series of large collage pieces and /or a concertina book that take us beyond the expected.
+Our very own collage papers will become the starting point to produce a series of large collage pieces that take us beyond the expected.

 The Event